Lethukuthula-Sibiya/Lethukuthula-Sibiya/README.md

 ---
 # 👨‍💻 About Me

 I am an IT graduate based in Pretoria, South Africa, with a strong passion for technology and problem-solving.
-I am currently pursuing an **Honours degree in Computer Science**, where I am deepening my understanding of software development and systems design.
+I am currently pursuing an Honours degree in Computer Science, where I am deepening my understanding of software development and systems design.
 Alongside my studies, I continue to expand my skills through hands-on projects.

 ### :telescope: Academic Background: